MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/classifying-data.md

 [!INCLUDE[data_classifications](includes/data_classifications.md)]

 ## Classifying data in tables and fields
-Table objects and field controls include the **DataClassification** property that you can use to tag data with one of the classifications prevously described.
+Table objects and field controls include the **DataClassification** property that you can use to tag data with one of the classifications previously described.

 -   When you add a new field to a table, the field is assigned an initial value of **ToBeClassified**.
 -   FlowField and FlowFilter fields are automatically set to the **SystemMetadata** data classification.